victorkashirin/CellaVCV/README.md

 ### Loudness Meter

-**Loudness Meter** is a comprehensive audio loudness meter based on the EBU R128 standard, utilizing the [libebur128](https://github.com/jiixyj/libebur128) library for accurate measurements.
+**Loudness Meter** and its narrow version **Loudness** are a comprehensive audio loudness meters based on the EBU R128 standard, utilizing the [libebur128](https://github.com/jiixyj/libebur128) library for accurate measurements.

 ### Euler
 **Euler** calculates rate of change of any signal.
 It finds angle *theta* of a slope of incoming signal, normalises it by 90 degrees and scales to -10..10V. *Frequency* parameter is required to adjust calculation sensitivity, while parameter *Smooth* removes irregularities from the input.
 There are four outputs: theta, absolute value of theta, positive component of theta and negative component of theta.